Home » Registration » Registration Information

 - Graduate and Professional students with questions about academic advising should consult their School Catalog.

-- Forms are available from your school.
-No permanent record is kept of the audit.
+- No permanent record is kept of the audit.

 - Students may audit one class each semester.

 - Graduate and Professional Students: Audit policies vary by school for graduate and professional students.
 For information concerning the audit policy of an individual school, please see the School Catalog.

 - Students have the option to change the discussion section (or other course component) of a course without being required to drop the lecture.

 - Associated discussion sections are identified by the green arrow on the student’s Enrolled Courses page.

 - A student may only swap to an open section.

 - For more information about changing discussion sections in YES, please see Changing Discussion Sections.

 - Class standing is determined and regulated by each school.